Microsoft Report Builder in SQL Server

 Start with a shared dataset.
 Shared datasets are queries based on a shared data source and saved to a Reporting Services report server in native mode or in SharePoint integrated mode.

 Start with the Table, Matrix, or Chart wizard.
-Choose a data source connection, drag and drop fields to create a dataset query, select a layout and style, and customize your report.
+Choose a data source connection, drag and drop fields to create a dataset query, select a layout and style, add accessibility row properties, and customize your report.